 There is also an ice cream parlor for hungry explorers to enjoy a treat after visiting the cave.
 Kutztown is also home to its namesake yearly Folk Festival, which takes place this year from June 29 to July 7.

 Delaware Water Gap

 About two hours north of Philadelphia lies the Delaware Water Gap, a protected National Recreation Area that covers 70,000 acres.
-It is at the border of New Jersey and Pennsylvania, and is actually a deep path that goes through part of the Appalachian Mountains.
+It's at the border of New Jersey and Pennsylvania, and it's actually a deep path that goes through part of the Appalachian Mountains.